broadwayinc/skapi-documentation/database/handling-files.md

 - `dataType`: Type of ways for file to be downloaded.
 Can be `"blob"` or `"base64"` or `"endpoint"` url.
 By default, it will trigger download from the web browser.
 - `progress`: Progress callback function.
 Can be useful when downloading large file as a blob and you want to show progress bar.
 (Will not work when download type is `endpoint` or web browser download.)

-If the file has access restriction, you must use the `endpoint` type to get the file endpoint URL.
+If the file has private access restriction, you must use the `endpoint` type to get the file endpoint URL.
 The endpoint URL will be a signed URL that can expire after a certain amount of time.

 If the file is an image or a video, you can use the url on img tag or video tag to display the file.

-Below is an example of how you can get the endpoint URL of the access restricted private file (The user must have access to the record):
+Below is an example of how you can get the endpoint URL of the access restricted private file (The user must have private access granted.):

 ```js
 fileToDownload.getFile('endpoint').then(url => {